Injury Protocol for EUFC Youth Players

 There are five things you can do to encourage the healing of your injury in the first 3 days.
 You can remember these five things by the letters PRICE

-I – ice.
-Apply.
-Ice packs to the affected part as soon as possible.
+I – ice: Apply ice packs to the affected part as soon as possible.
 Use crushed ice or a bag of frozen peas wrapped in a damp tea towel to prevent ice burn.
-Leave for 10 – 15 minutes and repeat every 2 hours.
+Leave for 20 minutes and repeat every 3 hours.

-C – compression Use a bandage or tubigrip (a tubular bandage) to strap up the injured part, covering 8 inches either side.
-Make sure that the bandage is not too tight.
+C – compression: Use a bandage or tubigrip (a tubular bandage) to strap up the injured part.

-E – elevation Try to raise the injured part above the level of your heart when possible and remove your compression bandage.
-With a leg injury sit or lie down before raising the leg.
+E – elevation: Try to raise the injured part above the level of your heart when possible and remove your compression bandage.